raulgonzalezupc/FirstAssigment/README.md

 This project uses the MIT License.

 <hr>
+<h3>Usage:</h3>

+- First of all, its going to load the default model with its texture.
+- If you want to load another one, just drag it from anywhere of your hard drive!
+- You can select the texture you want to attach and drag it.
+- Feel free to explore the engine.
+- Enjoy!

 <h3>Camera Controls:</h3>

 - To move around the engine, use W/S/A/D to move forwards, backwards, to left and right respectivily.